Tucson: UNESCO City of Gastronomy

 It’s not just Tucson’s restaurants that are shining a light on the culinary traditions of the Southwest.
 It’s also the purveyors, who are honing their craft with superlative ingredients and flavors exclusively found in and around Tucson.

 Tucson-based Don Guerra, the 2022 James Beard Award’s Outstanding Baker winner, is considered one of the founding fathers of the so-called “grain train” movement, baking his breads with heritage grains that date back to the 17th century when Spanish missionaries first brought them to the area.
 While more commonplace now, this idea was completely revolutionary when Guerra founded his business, Barrio Bread, out of his garage in 2009.
 Since then, the demand for his products has grown tremendously and in 2016, he opened a storefront (noticeably the same dimensions as his garage) and began to partner with various restaurants to sell his heritage grain creations.
-Today, he’s translating his hard-earned success into that of others by mentoring Tucson refugees to establish their own food businesses.
+He's also worked on translating his hard-earned success into that of others by mentoring Tucson refugees to establish their own food businesses.
+Most recently, Guerra expanded his business ventures to Gilbert, where he opened Don Guerra’s Barrio Bagel & Slice in March of 2025.

-Monsoon Chocolate Founder and CEO Adam Scott Krantz, a longtime Tucsonan, is turning the heads of chocolate lovers the world over.
+Monsoon Chocolate Founder and CEO Adam Scott Krantz, a longtime Tucsonan, continues turning the heads of chocolate lovers around the world.
 One of only two chocolatiers in Arizona, Krantz distinguishes himself by not only refining the chocolate from its original form as a cacao bean, but creating the bon-bons, chocolate bars, and other delicious creations himself.
 He’s committed to using only transparently-sourced cacao and processing it minimally when crafting chocolate morsels that feature Sonoran Desert ingredients, including chiltepin pepper, prickly pear caramel and Sonoran sea salt.
 In 2020-2021, his painstaking efforts led to Monsoon Chocolate winning the top honor at the International Chocolate Awards.
-In 2023, he opened Monsoon Chocolate Café + Market in Tucson’s midtown area, converting their original location on 22nd Street into a gift shop and factory where guests can get a behind-the-scenes look on a factory tour.

 When you think of agave spirits, chances are your mind immediately goes to tequila or mezcal.
 PARCH founders Rodolfo Aldana and Ila Byrne are creating a buzz with their first-of-its-kind, non-alcoholic agave cocktails, that replace alcohol with active adaptogens.
 Their recipe uses Blue Weber Agave from Jalisco, Mexico infused with a blend of active adaptogens that include the likes of Ashwagandha, American Ginseng, and GABA to create refreshing, tasty, and complex non-alcoholic cocktails.
 In 2023, their hard work earned them a spot in PepsiCo’s Greenhouse Accelerator Program: Juntos Crecemos Edition, designed to provide support and mentorship to Hispanic small businesses.